mspnp/aks-baseline/docs/deploy/04-networking.md

 ## Steps

-1. Login into the Azure subscription that you'll be deploying into.
+1. Sign into the Azure subscription that you'll be deploying the resources to.

    > :book: The networking team logins into the Azure subscription that will contain the regional hub.
 At Contoso Bicycle, all of their regional hubs are in the same, centrally-managed subscription, separated by resource groups per region.